-The report, entitled "A World of Torture", paints a chilling picture of state torture based on a study of 22 states on five continents and concludes that its use is "endemic in a large number of countries."
+The report titled "A World of Torture" paints a chilling picture of state abuse based on a study of 22 countries on five continents and concludes that its use is "endemic in a large number of countries."

-While the torture of journalists, union activists or rights campaigner tends to get most media coverage, most victims are ordinary people "who come from the underprivileged and vulnerable categories of the population."
+While the torture of journalists, union activists or rights campaigner tends to get much media coverage, most victims are ordinary people "who come from the underprivileged and vulnerable categories of the population."